MamMark/ubuntu_dev/README.md

 # ubuntu_dev/msp430
-files related to building TI-MSP430 software, including Vagrantfiles and other scripts

 ## basic
-Vagrantfile to build Linux 14.04 cloud-server box image with common development libraries
+Files for building Linux 14.04 cloud-server box image with common development libraries

 ## msp430
-Vagrantfile to build linux box with TI MSP430 development tools, based on ubuntu_dev/basic
+Files for building TI-MSP430 software, including Vagrantfiles and other scripts

 ## common
-Scripts and other supporting files
+Common scripts and other shared files

 ## mammap
-Vagrantfile to test mammal tagging application
+files for test mammal tagging application

-# ubuntu_dev/basic
-Vagrantfile to build vagrant box based on Linux 14.04 cloud-server box image with common development libraries

 #######################################################################################################